yassinecc/articles/articleStripe.md

 > You can now generate tokens with your own publishable key using test cards (cf. https://stripe.com/docs/testing) and see them in your console.
 You will be the only one able to create a charge from this token with your secret key.

 We will now connect our front-end and our back-end.
-I like to group all my API calls in a separate `api.js` file:
+You can group all API calls in a separate `api.js` file in the React Native app code:

 ```js
 import axios from 'axios';